cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 ==========

 Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.

-"The name Kubernetes originates from Greek, meaning helmsman or pilot, and is the root of governor and cybernetic" [@hid-sp18-510-web-Kubernetes].
+> ``The name Kubernetes originates from Greek, meaning helmsman or
+> pilot, and is the root of governor and
+> cybernetic'' [@hid-sp18-510-web-Kubernetes].

 Kubernetes is capable of scheduling and running application containers on both physical or virtual clusters.
 Kubernetes allows developers to design applications that are agnostic of underlying architecture and allows developers to design applications based on a container-centric infrastructure rather than host-centric infrastructure, utilizing the full advantages and benefits of containers [@hid-sp18-510-med-Kubernetes].
 Kubernetes via its building blocks (primitives) provides mechanism for easily deploying, maintaining, and scaling applications.
 Underlying architecture of Kubernetes is meant to be loosely coupled and extensible so that it can be used across a wide variety of workloads [@hid-sp18-510-wiki-Kubernetes].

 Kudu